Quality recommendations in e-commerce – components of the Related Products algorithm

 If a product has enough behavioural statistics, it is clear how to get related products – it is enough to use data on products in joint orders.
 But new products are constantly appearing in the shop, for which there is either no or little data.
 In addition, many online shops have a huge product base, and for a noticeable part of the goods data will not be much.

 Weaker data sources than orders, such as shared product views and overall popularity, can be used to solve the problem.
-But naive use of such events will lead to the fact that the recommendations include products that may violate the logicality property.
-As a consequence, the algorithm will become worse at solving the buyer’s tasks for which it is designed, and thus the efficiency property will suffer.
+But naive use of such events will lead to the fact that the recommendations include products that may violate the logical clarity.
+As a consequence, the algorithm will become worse at solving the buyer’s tasks for which it is designed, and thus the task-oriented effectiveness will suffer.

 In order to avoid this, our system automatically determines which categories can complement the current product.
 If a category is not suitable as a complementary category, then products from this category are not shown in the cold start.